-Currently, there is an ongoing "race" to build the first practically useful quantum computer between large companies like IBM, Intel, Rigetti, and Google [13, 15, 19, 10].
-They all develop devices that can be classified to the Noisy Intermediate-Scale Quantum (NISQ [18]) technology.
+Currently, there is an ongoing "race" to build the first practically useful quantum computer between large companies like IBM, Intel, Rigetti, and Google [11, 14, 16, 20].
+They all develop devices that can be classified to the Noisy Intermediate-Scale Quantum (NISQ [19]) technology.
 Although still limited by their number of available qubits and low fidelity, these devices provide the capability of running quantum algorithms for dedicated problems in domains such as quantum chemistry or physical simulation and they provide the first step towards fault-tolerant quantum computing.
 Among the different solutions currently developed by the companies mentioned above, IBM's approach (yielding so-called IBM QX architectures) is the first one which is already publicly available today (through a cloud access launched within their project IBM Q [1]).
 Because of this, we are focusing on this architecture in the following.

 However, in order to use IBM QX devices (or NISQ devices in general), the respective quantum circuits have to be compiled to the target architecture.
 This includes a decomposition of the operations into elementary gates provided by the architecture, as well as a mapping procedure that maps the logical qubits of the circuit to the physical ones of the QX device.
-While for the decomposition step, several solutions exist (cf. [7, 17, 16, 25]), especially the mapping step constitutes a tough challenge, since further physical constraints have to be considered.
+While for the decomposition step, several solutions exist (cf. [7, 17, 18, 27]), especially the mapping step constitutes a tough challenge, since further physical constraints have to be considered.
 In fact, 2-qubit gates can be applied to certain pairs of physical qubits only.
-Therefore, SWAP operations have to be inserted that change the state of two physical qubits and, by this, allow to "move" the logical qubits to positions where they can interact with each other.
+Therefore, SWAP operations have to be inserted that exchange the state of two physical qubits and, by this, allow to "move" the logical qubits to positions where they can interact with each other.
 Since each additional operation further decreases the fidelity of the quantum circuit, their number shall be kept as small as possible.

 Accordingly, researchers investigated how to efficiently accomplish that-yielding a large body of solutions for minimizing the number of SWAP operations required for satisfying the physical constraints.
-But most of them (namely, the ones proposed in [20, 24, 26, 9]) focus on so-called nearest neighbor constraints, which are not sufficient to get executed on IBM QX architectures (or NISQ architectures in general for that purpose).
-Other ones (such as proposed in [12, 23]) focus on specific quantum circuits only.
-In fact, to the best of our knowledge, only IBM's own solution [5] (provided in the corresponding SDK) as well as the approaches recently proposed in [27, 21] are capable of sufficiently compiling quantum circuits for IBM QX architectures thus far.
+But most of them (e.g. the ones proposed in [9, 21, 25, 26, 28]) focus on so-called nearest neighbor constraints, which are not sufficient to get executed on IBM QX architectures (or NISQ architectures in general for that purpose).
+Other ones (such as proposed in [13, 24]) focus on specific quantum circuits only.
+In fact, to the best of our knowledge, only IBM's own solution [5] (provided in the corresponding SDK) as well as the approaches recently proposed in [22, 29] are capable of sufficiently compiling quantum circuits for IBM QX architectures thus far.

-Recently a set of quantum circuits (called SU(4) quantum circuits in the following) has been introduced which turns out to constitute a worst case for these compiling methods-making them infeasible.
-This is a crucial issue since this kind of circuits has explicitly been advocated by IBM to benchmark compilers [4].
+However, recently a set of quantum circuits (called SU(4) quantum circuits in the following) has been introduced which turns out to constitute a worst case for these compiling methods-making them infeasible.
+This is a crucial issue since this kind of circuits has explicitly been advocated by IBM to benchmark compilers (e.g. through a so-called QISKit Developer Challenge [4]).
 Hence, for a class of circuits which is considered to be important by a major player in the development of quantum computers, no method exists for efficiently compiling them to IBM QX architectures.